Time Zones in Trinidad and Tobago

 Trinidad and Tobago Country Details

-Trinidad and Tobago is a Caribbean country in North America with its capital at Port of Spain, a major administrative and commercial center on the island of Trinidad.
-The country has a population of 1,389,858 and a total land area of 5,128 km², making it one of the smaller sovereign states in the region by area but an important economic player in Caribbean energy and manufacturing.
+Trinidad and Tobago is a Caribbean country in North America with its capital at Port of Spain.
+It has a population of 1,389,858 and a land area of 5,128 km², making it a relatively compact country where a single national time standard is practical for both islands.

 Daylight Saving Time in Trinidad and Tobago